Sadman-Ilham/Varsity-News-Portal/README.md

   - RDBMS: MySql
   - IDE: IntelliJ IDEA

-*I've also used this project as an academic project for the course 'java networking programming'*
+*I've also used this project as an academic project for the course 'network programming'*